-A mixing valve is simply an device that you connect your domestic hot water pipe that mixes cold water into your domestic hot water to lower the temperature to prevent burns at your taps or shower.
+A mixing valve is simply a device (that you connect your domestic hot water supply to fixtures and your cold water supply) that mixes cold water into your domestic hot water to lower the temperature to prevent burns at your taps or shower.
 They are adjustable to your preferred temperature and very reliable.

 Advantages of Using the Polaris in an Open-Direct-System:

 This system eliminates one of the biggest problems with radiant heating systems….air.